5 unique ways to paint a bookshelf

 You’ll see that it looks quite a lot like the decoupage bookcase from project one.

 Here’s how it came together, for the second time!
-Plus the YouTube tutorial.
+Plus the detailed tutorials.

 I hope you enjoyed this whizz through 5 unique ways to paint a bookshelf.
-From light pink to navy, stencils and decoupage, I love the variety.
+From light pink to navy, stencils and decoupage, I love the inspirational ideas and the variety of DIY projects.

 More about upcycling and refinishing furniture.